BurdetteLamar/debug_helper/markdown/readme/README.md

 #### Circular Arrays

-This example shows arrays that make circular references.
+This example shows arrays that make a circular reference.

 ```show.rb```:
 ```ruby